cbirdlab/radBARCODER/README.md

 This function will call `maximizeBP.R` which is included in the `radBARCODER` repo.
 Make sure it is in your working directory

 Set the `PCT` varable between 1 and 99, where it is the amount of allowable missing data.
 I recommend trying 10,25, and 50 to start with.
 Histograms and culled alignments are output.
 As the percent missing data goes down, the number of sequences retained also goes down, and the number of bp that are shared across all sequences goes up.

+Update the following variable assignments and run `radBARCODER`:

 ```bash
 FASTA="Test_ALL_masked_aligned_clean_tRNA-Phe-12S-COI-tRNA-Arg-ND4L-ND4.fasta"